tetzgabriel/gulpSassAutomatization/README.md

 # Gulp Sass Automatization
-This is a gulpfile with a Sass compiler and liveReload functionality
+This is a simple gulpfile with a Sass compiler and liveReload functionality

 # Instalation
 To run this code you need to run:<br>